mpaques269546/codebrim_challenge/README.md

 # codebrim_challenge
 This repository was made to attend to the CODEBRIM challenge hosted on "https://dacl.ai/".
 We highly encourage the readers to visit the following repository for more information on automatic infrastructure inspection.
-Trained models and infrastructure datasets are available.
+Trained models and infrastructure datasets are available on this reference.
 Rösch, P. J.&  Flotzinger, J. (2022).
 Building Inspection Toolkit (version: 0.1.4). https://github.com/phiyodr/building-inspection-toolkit/

 # Dataset